Back to Top

 • Removes product buildup

-• Cleans skin and hair more thoroughly
+• Cleans skin and beard more thoroughly

-• Should be done intentionally, not automatically
+• Should be done intentionally

 Washing uses a beard-specific cleanser.

-Most beards need daily rinsing and occasional washing — not daily shampooing.
+Most beards need daily rinsing and occasional washing—not daily shampooing.

 How Often Should You Wash Your Beard?